Michael Jackson's teen daughter attempts suicide -mother

 "Being a sensitive 15-year-old is difficult no matter who you are," the statement added.
 "It is especially difficult when you lose the person closest to you."

-Pop singer Jackson died in 2009 at age 50 from a lethal dose of surgical anesthetic propofol while preparing for his "This Is It" series of concerts in London.
+Pop singer Jackson died in 2009 at age 50 from a lethal dose of surgical anaesthetic propofol while preparing for his "This Is It" series of concerts in London.

 The Jackson family's wrongful-death lawsuit against concert promoter AEG Live is currently at trial in Los Angeles and family attorneys have been expected to call Paris as a witness.